TeamHG-Memex/eli5/docs/source/overview.rst

 * sklearn-crfsuite_.
 ELI5 allows to check weights of sklearn_crfsuite.CRF
   models.

-ELI5 also provides an alternative implementation of LIME_ algorithm, which allows to explain predictions of any black-box classifier.
+ELI5 also provides an alternative implementation of :ref:`LIME <eli5-lime>`
+algorithm, which allows to explain predictions of any black-box classifier.
 This feature is currently experimental.

 Explanation and formatting are separated; you can get text-based explanation to display in console, HTML version embeddable in an IPython notebook